Also known as: Herniorrhaphy and Hernioplasty - inguinal

 After the Procedure

-Most patients are able to get out of bed an hour or so after this surgery.
+Most people are able to get out of bed an hour or so after this surgery.
 Most can go home the same day, but some may need to stay in the hospital overnight.

 Some men may have problems passing urine after hernia surgery.
-If you have problems urinating, you may need a catheter (a flexible tube that will drain urine) in your bladder for a short time.
+If you have problems urinating, you may need a catheter.
+This is a thin flexible tube that is inserted into your bladder for a short time to drain urine.

 - Review date: